 That said, each one of us will resonate with a different flavor of practice.
 There is no one-size-fits-all.

 The end goal is having no break in our meditation throughout all facets, contexts, fears and desires within us.
 Every fiber of our being will have been transformed.

 The complete alignment of our perspective with Source is what we call Enlightenment.
 Other terms we use for this are Moksha, Nirvana, Salvation, Kensho, or Communion with God.

-While it’s rare (if possible) for any of us to fully or permanently achieve this within our lifetime, it is unarguably the most worthy of life pursuits.
+While it’s rare (if even possible) for any of us to fully or permanently achieve this realization within our lifetime, I feel it is unarguably the most worthy of life pursuits.
 Each momentary victory along the journey can bring us immense fulfillment as well.

 How much commitment does it take?

 Make no mistake that meditation needs to be the overriding priority in our life.
 It doesn’t serve its purpose as a half-committed ideal.